g-plane/raffia/README.md

 First, you need to setup Rust and clone this repository.
 You also need to install `cargo-criterion` by running `cargo install cargo-criterion`.

-Then, copy some CSS files to this directory.
+Then, copy some CSS files to `bench_data` directory.
+You need to create that directory by yourself.
-Don't forget to rename those CSS files to make sure their names are prefixed with `bench.`.
-For example, you put a file called `bootstrap.css` in this directory, and you can rename it to `bench.bootstrap.css`.

 Now you can run benchmark by running `cargo criterion`.